Cluttr-eng/fuse-go/docs/FinancialConnectionDetails.md

 `func (o *FinancialConnectionDetails) HasAkoya() bool`

 HasAkoya returns a boolean if a field has been set.

+### GetSaltedge

+`func (o *FinancialConnectionDetails) GetSaltedge() FinancialConnectionDetailsSaltedge`

+GetSaltedge returns the Saltedge field if non-nil, zero value otherwise.

+### GetSaltedgeOk

+`func (o *FinancialConnectionDetails) GetSaltedgeOk() (*FinancialConnectionDetailsSaltedge, bool)`

+GetSaltedgeOk returns a tuple with the Saltedge field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSaltedge

+`func (o *FinancialConnectionDetails) SetSaltedge(v FinancialConnectionDetailsSaltedge)`

+SetSaltedge sets Saltedge field to given value.

+### HasSaltedge

+`func (o *FinancialConnectionDetails) HasSaltedge() bool`

+HasSaltedge returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)